IT Architecture

 A widespread misunderstanding is that principles are the same thing as rules, norms, premises, or starting points.

 Principles can be seen as mechanisms or patterns.
-Principles are about the way things work, but not about what you should or must do.
+Principles are about the way things work but not what you should or must do.
 Principles are NOT normative statements.

-Principles often get the names of their concept, but that is very confusing.
+Principles often get the names of their concept, but that isn't very clear.
 In the EA method, there is a difference between the concept (the name) and the principle (the way it works).
 Just think of the coffee machine (concept) and the car engine (concept) and brewing hot water filter coffee (principle) or exploding gasoline to create power (principle).

 Examples of well-known and often-used principles are: